You've got questions. I've got answers.

 The great thing about intensity is that it can be increased or decreased based on your current fitness level.
 Even though your 100% effort may not be the same as someone who's younger, the positive effects are the same.
 That means by doing the program to the best of your abilities, you’ll be able to burn more fat and increase your fitness level - no matter your age.

-I'm in my 40's and I have clients in their 70’s and 80’s who are doing the program and loving it!
-The most important thing to keep in mind is that you should scale the program according to your own fitness level.
-All workouts and exercises scalable -- from the exercises, load, rest intervals and speed…it can all be adjusted to fit your abilities so you can do the program at your own pace.
+I'm in my 40's and I have clients in their 50's, 60's, and 70’s who are doing the program and loving it!
+The most important thing to keep in mind that all workouts and exercises scalable -- from the exercises, load, rest intervals and speed -- it can all be easily adjusted to your current fitness level so you can do the program safely and at your own pace.
 I explain all of this in the program, so don't you worry about a thing...I'm going to meet you where you're at!

 Can I do the workouts with arthritis?